Entry & Exit Permit for Taiwan: Application procedures for Mainland Chinese nationals

-From 28 March 2017, Mainland Chinese residents are able to apply for the Exit and Entry Permit online if they are residing in a third country.
+Exit & Entry Permit is not required for mainland Chinese travelers holding a Chinese passport transiting through Taoyuan International Airport on the same calendar day, as long as the traveler does not leave the sterile area of the airport.
+However, a Taiwan Travel Permit and valid endorsement except for group tourism is required unless that passenger departs from Hong Kong, Macao, overseas or the mainland ports of Chongqing, Nanchang, or Kunming for Taiwan, even if not leaving the sterile area.

 Issues

 Stamps

 The ROC government does not stamp either Chinese, BN(O), HKSAR or MSAR passports, or Mainland Resident Travel Permits (although the passports and permits themselves are routinely inspected as would any other passports).
 The ROC does not recognize British National (Overseas) status as a form of British nationality under its law.

 Consular Protection for BN(O) passport holders

 Although BN(O) status is not recognized by the ROC as a form of British nationality, the British Government has indicated that it provides the same consular assistance for BN(O) passport holders as other British nationals, with the exception of BN(O) holders who are ethnic Chinese and physically in mainland China, Hong Kong or Macau.
 Thus, the British Government does not indicate that BN(O)s travelling to ROC cannot enjoy British consular protection.
 This implies that BN(O)s do enjoy British consular protection in Taiwan, even though the status is not officially recognized by the ROC.